 0.8% in iShares MSCI Japan ESG Screened UCITS ETF

-The remainder of our fund’s equity investment is allocated to an index fund tracking the stock markets of developing countries:
+The rest of our fund’s stock investments go into an index fund that tracks the stock markets of developing countries:

 10% in iShares Emerging Market Screened Equity Index Fund (IE)

-Why is this fund separate?
-This is because the management fee for a global index fund is higher than the sum of its individual components.
-This difference is particularly pronounced when comparing large markets (developed countries) with smaller markets (mostly developing countries)
+Why is this a separate investment?
+Well, for some reason, the management fee for the fund that tracks the global index is higher than the combined fees of its components.
+The biggest difference comes from the funds of large markets (developed countries) versus small markets (mainly developing countries).

-It is important to note that while our funds are listed in euros, they include assets that may be listed in US dollars, Japanese yen, or other currencies.
-Therefore, fluctuations in currency exchange rates can impact the value of these assets in euro terms.
-And the other way around.
+It’s important to note that all the funds in our portfolio are denominated in euros, but they include assets that may be denominated in US dollars, Japanese yen, or other non-euro currencies.
+So, if the euro strengthens against those currencies, the value of many of the assets in our portfolio could drop in euro terms.
+And vice versa.

 Tuleva World Bonds Pension Fund

-First, spreading the investments across bonds denominated in different currencies reduces the overall risk, which is achieved through the global index.
-Second, short-term fluctuations in currency exchange rates can impact the euro prices of funds tracking the global bond market index.
-To mitigate this currency risk, a portion of the fund is invested in a euro-denominated bond index fund.
+On the one hand, spreading investments across bonds denominated in different currencies lowers the risk.
+That’s what the global index provides.
+On the other hand, short-term currency fluctuations affect the prices in euros of the funds that track the global bond market index.
+In order to hedge the currency risk, assets should be invested in a euro-denominated bond index fund.

-To track the euro-denominated bond index, we use two funds:
+To track the euro-denominated bond index, we invest in the following two funds:

 25% allocation to iShares Euro Aggregate Bond Index Fund